 The Tennessee Drug-Free Youth Act provides for the denial of driver’s licenses for alcohol and other drug convictions of persons ages 13-17.
 For the first offense, the driver’s license can be revoked by the Department of Safety for one (1) year or until the person becomes 17, whichever is longer.
 For second and subsequent offenses, the license can be denied for two (2) years or until the person becomes 18, whichever is longer.

 If your ability to operate a motor vehicle was suspended due to a drug or weapon charge heard by Juvenile Court, you must return to Juvenile Court in order to have any driving restrictions lifted.
-You may apply for reinstatement by filing of a motion easily obtained from the Juvenile Court Clerk’s office.
+You may apply for reinstatement by filing of a motion through the Juvenile Court Clerk’s office.
 To qualify for a reinstatement, you must have attended any ordered class and your suspension must have expired.
-Alternatively, you may apply for an early reinstatement or restricted license under certain circumstances.
-Again, such a request for an early reinstatement is accomplished by filing a motion with the Juvenile Court clerk’s office.
-The Juvenile Court clerk’s office will inform you of your court date.
+You may seek an early reinstatement or restricted license if there are extraordinary circumstances .
+The Juvenile Court Clerk’s office will inform you of your court date.